elliotgao2/toapi/README.md

 api.serve()
 ```

-Then, Your get your api server.
+Then, You get your api server.
 Powered by flask.

 ## Contribute